bschulz81/robustregression/README.md

 Apart from his own publication, the author has not found the main robust curve fitting algorithms from this library in the statistical literature.

 One of the algorithms presented here is a modification of the forward search algorithms by  Hadi and Simonoff, Atkinson and Riani and the least trimmed squares method of Rousseeuw.
-The modifucation of the author is to use various estimators to include data after the algorithm tried a random initial combination.
+The modification of the author is to use various estimators to include data after the algorithm tried a random initial combination.

 The algorithm was originally developed for physical problems, where one has outliers but also data, which is often subject to random fluctuations, like astronomical seeing.
 As we observed during trials with the astronomy application, including the S estimator in the forward search removes large outliers but allows for small random fluctuations